openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

    -21

+   * remove path_nested description from Response Parameters section and move it into W3C VC Annex
    * fix indentation of examples
    * added references to ISO/IEC 23220 and 18013 documents
    * added `post` request method for Request URI